 If you want your project management software to be available to provide updates for your customers at any time, Accelo's platform is for you.

-This cloud-based service has helped service businesses in nearly every industry — including digital marketing agencies, consultation services, engineering and architecture firms, IT, accounting, and more — create online portals for each client.
-It's a great way for clients to track communication, view and receive status updates on projects, and provide visibility into the remainng budget for the monthly retainer.
+This cloud-based service has helped service businesses in nearly every industry — including digital marketing agencies, consulting firms, engineering and architecture firms, IT, accounting, and more — create online portals for each client.
+It's a great way for clients to track communication, view and receive status updates on projects, and provide visibility into the remaining budget for the monthly retainer.

 Accelo’s Client Portal offers customer-facing access for clients to track the projects you’re handling for them, with increased transparency through their end of the account.
 It’s best suited for firms looking to maximize customer satisfaction levels.